egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

 ## Looking for More?

-If you have more questions, are looking for game recommendations, or just want to play or talk about games sometime, reach out to me!
+If you have more questions, are looking for game recommendations, or just want to play or talk about games, reach out to me!
 Find me on [Twitter][22] or [Facebook][23].

 [1]: https://www.youtube.com/watch?v=wC2QJa8olUk "HeroQuest 1991 Commercial on YouTube"
 [2]: http://geekandsundry.com/author/erikgillespie/ "Gaming articles by Erik Gillespie on Geek and Sundry"